dreylago/prefs/README.md

 Store and retrieve user preferences.

+1. Remember form default values according to the last submit (for instance, repeat the date limits or the selection of an account in a dropdown list, according to the last search).
 1. Customize the look and
 feel of a website.
-2. Remember form default values according to the last submit (for instance, repeat the date limits or the selection of an account in a dropdown list, according to the last search).
-3. etc.
+1. etc.

 ## Usage